Contrast-Security-OSS/docs/content/glossary/Glossary.md

 ## Contrast

-**Contrast** is a security technology for finding vulnerabilities in an **application**.
-It finds vulnerabilities by instrumenting the application and virtual machine with sensors, and watching the stream of generated events for patterns that represent vulnerabilities.
+Contrast is a security technology to **Assess** your **application** for vulnerabilities and **Protect** it from **attacks**.
+Contrast finds vulnerabilities by instrumenting the application and virtual machine with sensors, and watching the stream of generated events for patterns that represent vulnerabilities.
 The term encompasses the entire suite of technologies around this product, including the **agents** and **Contrast UI**.

----

-## Contrast JVM Plugin

-The **Contrast JVM Plugin** is a Java agent installed in the application server that's hosting the application(s) to be analyzed.
-This **engine** generates **traces** that contain vulnerability results detected by the **engine** while the application is operating.
-It periodically sends these **traces** to its associated **Contrast UI** for further analysis by Contrast users.

 ---